MinecraftForge/Documentation/docs/items/loot_tables.md

 A real-world example of this approach in action can be seen in Botania.
 The event handler is located [here](https://github.com/Vazkii/Botania/blob/e38556d265fcf43273c99ea1299a35400bf0c405/src/main/java/vazkii/botania/common/core/loot/LootHandler.java), and the injected tables are located [here](https://github.com/Vazkii/Botania/tree/e38556d265fcf43273c99ea1299a35400bf0c405/src/main/resources/assets/botania/loot_tables/inject).

-Changing mob drops
+Changing Mob Drops
 ------------------

 Subclasses of `EntityLiving` automatically support drawing from a loot table upon death.
 This is done by overriding the `getLootTable` method to return a `ResourceLocation` to the desired table.
 This serves as the mob's default table; the tables of both your and other mods' mobs can be overridden for a single entity by setting the `deathLootTable` field of the entity.

-Generating loot in-code
+Generating Loot In-Code
 -----------------------

 Occasionally, you may want to generate `ItemStack`s from a loot table from your own code.